gazbert/bxbot-ui/README.md

 [TypeScript](https://www.typescriptlang.org/).
 It's not meant to be an Angular 101 tutorial - the [Angular Documentation](https://angular.io/docs) does a far better job!

-NOTE: _This project is very much work in progress and not safe for production._
+_NOTE: This project is very much work in progress and not yet safe for production._

 ## User Guide